evgenylyozin/git_playground/README.md

-Testingg some git features.
+Testing some git features.
 Made some change.